The production process in detail

-Six to seven litres of milk are used for the production of one kilogram of milk powder.
+Several litres of milk are used for the production of one kilogram of milk powder.
 So, milk is concentrated and contains many of the essential nutrients.
 Milk powder can be produced from whole milk, skim milk or whey.
 Skim milk powder, containing a maximum of 1,5 % of fat, is more white in colour.
 The light yellow whole milk powder contains approximately 26 % of fat, making it more milky and full-bodied than skim milk powder.

 What does denaturalisation mean?

 To denaturalise means to deprive of proper or true nature.
 Pasteurization does denature some milk proteins.
 However, protein denaturation is influenced by the length of time and amount of heat that is applied.
 Vitamins and proteins are denatured and destroyed when milk is boiled at temperatures above 100 degrees Celsius for over 15 minutes.

 Tip for your everyday life: Packaged milk sold in the supermarket is pasteurized and doesn’t require any boiling.
 Regarding raw milk: Boil for two or three minutes, stirring constantly.
 This is long enough to make your milk safe to drink.

 How to make milk powder at home

 Place a fruit roll inserted in the dehydrator tray and pour one cup of milk into each tray.
 Set the dehydrator at 55°C – 60°C and dehydrate.
 It will take roughly 12 hours for the milk to dry.
 After the milk is dehydrated and flaky, crumble it into pieces and blend in a mixer until it forms a powder.